shubham44321/Stocks/README.md

 # Stocks
- A simple app to check whether you have profit or loss in your stocks.
+ A simple (https://shubham44321.github.io/Stocks/index.html)[app] to check whether you have profit or loss in your stocks.